May 5-7, 2017

 Conference activities will include keynote presentations, worship, song, relaxation and recreation.

-Workshop courses will offered, covering a wide variety of educational and spiritual topics.
-Additional opportunities offered include a chance to learn new skills, indoors or outdoors.
+Workshop courses will be offered covering a wide variety of educational and spiritual topics through five primary categories: Bible study, church, mission, personal development and social issues.
+Other course opportunities will be available that include a chance to learn new skills, indoors or outdoors.

-Optional recreational activities include kayaking, paddle boarding, canoeing, swimming, ropes course, rappelling off the Catwalk, fishing, washer pitchin’, sports activities and more!
+During Saturday afternoon, optional free time activities include kayaking, paddle boarding, canoeing, swimming, ropes course, rappelling off the catwalk, fishing, washer pitchin’, sports activities and more!

 Who Can Come?